avashneu/MNIST-Task/README.md

 Instructions:

-- Download Jupyter Notebook 'Assignment1_Q0.4_part_3.ipynb'
+- Download Jupyter Notebook 'MNIST_Task'
 - Upload the .ipynb file in your Jupyter Notebook.
 - Restart the kernel to avoid any problem
 - Run All Cells